 Ownership of Intellectual Property (IP) (Core)

 Note to tenderers: The Commonwealth’s default position reflected in clause 5.1 is that the Contractor (or its nominee) will own all IP created under the Contract.
 However, under clause 5.1.3 an exception exists to enable the Commonwealth to own newly created IP in specific items of TD and Software that are identified in Annex D to the TDSR Schedule (i.e. Commonwealth TD and Commonwealth Software).
-The Commonwealth may require ownership of this TD and Software for reasons relating to national security and/or strategic interests associated with the program or a Capability System’s Life-of-Type requirements.
+The Commonwealth may require ownership of this TD and Software for reasons relating to national security and/or strategic interests associated with the program or a Capability’s Life-of-Type requirements.

 Clause 5.1.3 states that the Commonwealth will own any new IP created under the Contract in relation to GFM (including new IP in updates or amendments to GFM), unless otherwise specified in Attachment E (e.g. where the Contractor owns the IP in GFM delivered to Defence under a separate contract).
 The Commonwealth's default position is that ownership of newly created IP created under a subcontract will be determined by the terms of the relevant Subcontract between the Contractor and Subcontractor.
 However, clause 5.1.3 states that the Contractor is obliged to ensure that the Commonwealth is assigned any IP created under a Subcontract in Commonwealth TD, Commonwealth Software and GFM, whether the IP is owned by the Subcontractor or the Contractor.